U.S. Translation Flop Fuels Messy Row Over Putin’s War

 “Sometimes it’s better to have nothing and know that you are alone with the enemy than to have a large circle of friends, partners who in fact will not protect you,” Zelensky said in April.

-Fedir Venislavsky, President Zelenskyy's representative to Ukraine's Constitutional Court, has chimed in, too.
+Fedir Venislavsky, President Zelensky’s representative to Ukraine's Constitutional Court, has chimed in, too.

 “When Ukraine gave up its nuclear potential… Ukraine was confident the other countries who had signed all of those agreements were going to guarantee its territorial integrity,” Venislavsky said.
 “They signed their obligation to protect Ukraine, to provide the security and safety,” he said, but “did not perform.”